Manu’s Menu

 and

-Cream of carrot soup w curry & coconut for Clint and Twice baked blue cheese soufflé served with a salad of pear poached in Dilmah earl grey tea, young watercress & candied walnuts for me
+Cream of carrot soup w curry & coconut for my husband and Twice baked blue cheese soufflé served with a salad of pear poached in Dilmah earl grey tea, young watercress & candied walnuts for me

 and